Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Conjectures

 where $c_\gamma$ is a positive constant depending on $\gamma$ and the law of $N_\alpha$ is given, conditioned on the derivative martingale $M'$, by an independently scattered random measure the law of which is characterized by

 \end{conjecture}

-In particular, physicists are interested in the behaviour of the Gibbs measure associated to $M^{\gamma}_t(dx)$ on a ball $B$.
-It is the measure renormalized by its total mass:
+In particular, physicists are interested in the behavior of the Gibbs measure associated to $M^{\gamma}_t(dx)$ on a ball $B$.
+It is the measure renormalized by its total mass,

-From \eqref{renormsurcrit}, we deduce
+From~(\ref{renormsurcrit}), we deduce

-The size reordered atoms of the latter object form a Poisson-Dirichlet process as conjectured by physicists \cite{CarDou} and proved rigorously in \cite{arguin}.
-Nevertheless, we point out that this conjecture is more powerful than the Poisson-Dirichlet result since it also makes precise the spatial localization of the atoms.
-We stress that this result has been proved in the case of branching random walks \cite{BRV}, built on the work \cite{madaule}.
+The size reordered atoms of the latter object form a Poisson--Dirichlet process as conjectured by physicists \cite{CarDou} and proved rigorously in \cite{arguin}.
+Nevertheless, we point out that this conjecture is more powerful than the Poisson--Dirichlet result since it also makes precise the spatial localization of the atoms.
+We stress that this result has been proved in the case of branching random walks \cite{BRV}, built on the work of Madaule \cite{madaule}.